 The restaurant itself is relaxed and very family oriented with a great atmosphere serving fresh, simply and delicious food.

-The choice of goods at the Barn shop look so delicious there is Barn fresh made pasta in four varieties spinach, beetroot, capsicum and squid ink.
+The choice of goods at The Barnyard 1978 shop look so delicious there is Barn fresh made pasta in four varieties spinach, beetroot, capsicum and squid ink.
 There is also preserved lemons, homemade tomato pasta sauce, fennel olives, eggplant kasundi and cucumber pickle.
 It was hard not to buy it all to take home….

 There is a cellar door and wine testing of Barnyard signature wines and beers with fabulous views over looking the vineyard and the play area so there is something for everyone.
 We even managed coffee and a desert after our meal while our little one played outside!